 1. We are consistently overworked, so bear with us.

 There are no slow days in healthcare.
-Where I work we see over 65 patients and we are responsible for making each of their lives better.
+Where I work, we see over 65 patients and are responsible for making each of their lives better.
 Personally, I don’t have the weight of direct patient care on my shoulders, but I still have to ensure that all of our patients have adequate transportation to and from their treatments.
 I set up their doctor’s appointments and I make sure their records are dealt with properly.
 Plus, I do a bunch of other stuff that I won’t bore you with.
 My point is, I am never not busy.
-So the next time you go to a doctor’s appointment be polite to the receptionist.
+So the next time you go to a doctor’s appointment, be polite to the receptionist.
 You may think we just sit on our butts and answer calls all day, but you have no idea how hard we work.
 We will smile and speak softly because it’s part of the job, but that doesn’t mean we aren’t stressed to our limit every single day.
 Same goes for the nurses.
 They may act tough, but that doesn’t mean you shouldn’t be polite to them.
 They carry the heavy burden of your health on their shoulders all day, every day.

 2. Don’t mistake directness for rudeness.

 Sometimes healthcare professionals are stereotyped as negative or rude, and I get that.
-When I first started working in healthcare I thought, “Woah, nurses are mean!” but what you need to understand is nurses and support staff alike have to be direct.
+When I first started working in healthcare I thought, “Woah, nurses are mean!”
+But what you need to understand is nurses and support staff alike have to be direct.
 We are responsible for helping a lot of people and we only have so much time to do it.
 If we weren’t tough-as-nails it would simply not be possible for us to help as many people as we do.

 3. We have little or no control over wait times.

 I can’t count how many times a patient or a family member of a patient has gotten hateful with me over wait times.
 I know it stinks to show up on time, or even early, for an appointment and then have to sit and wait forever to be seen.
 But we really have very little control over your wait.
 Sometimes we have zero control.
-But I promise you when we say we are trying to get you seen as fast as possible we aren’t lying.
+But I promise you when we say we are trying to get you seen as fast as possible, we aren’t lying.
 There’s only so much we can control, and like I said before, we are responsible for a lot of people’s health.
 We can’t kick them out of their appointment before it’s over just so you don’t have to wait as long to be seen.

 4. We hate caring more about your health than you do.